devenes/my-aws-capstone-project/README.md

   - Please read carefully "Developer notes" to manage RDS sub settings.

-- Cloudfront should be set as a cache server which points to Application Load Balance with following configurations;
+- CloudFront should be set as a cache server which points to Application Load Balance with following configurations;

-  - The cloudfront distribution should communicate with ALB securely.
+  - The CloudFront distribution should communicate with ALB securely.

   - Origin Protocol policy can be selected as `HTTPS only`.